 Born on the Wirral, family holidays we had were spent in North Wales.
 I’ve been returning here all my life completely drawn to the place but never really understanding why.
 It’s always held a very special place in my heart.

 There are several threads that reappear in my work.
-Exploring materials and what they can do; identity and the idea of the self often explored through my use of photograhs.
+Exploring materials and what they can do; identity and the idea of the self often explored through my use of photographs.
 My relationship with North Wales and the sense of place.
-I have an ancestorial connection and can trace my family on Anglesey as far back as the early 1800’s.
+I have an ancestral connection and can trace my family on Anglesey as far back as the early 1800’s.
 I have a nostalgic connection with many holidays and day trips being spent here.
 Now it is my home.
 I like to explore all these different relationships and see how they fit together.

-My website shows both my self directed work and the work I have done for the restaurants.
+My website shows both myself directed work and the work I have done for the restaurants.

-Thanks for looking.
+Thanks for visiting.